isaack2808/angular-commerce/README.md

 ### Creating other connectors
 If you want to create you own connector you must adopt it to `ElasticSearch flashlight` output.

-### For Developers working for equity for ArtistsTradingCard.com Inc. please see full disclosure under Investor Relations on website.
-Please email welcome.aboard@artiststradingcard.com   Attn:  software dev interest -Please include this in subject line to make sure email is forwarded to Isaac.
+### For Developers working for equity for ArtistsTradingCard.com Inc.

+Please see full disclosure under Investor Relations on website.
+If you are interested in contributing to this project please email welcome.aboard@artiststradingcard.com   Attn:  software dev interest -Please include this in subject line to make sure email is forwarded to Isaac.

 ### To Do